dotnet/EntityFramework.Docs/entity-framework/core/querying/tracking.md

 [!code-csharp[Main](../../../samples/core/Querying/Tracking/NonTrackingBloggingContext.cs?name=OnConfiguring&highlight=5)]

 This makes all your queries no-tracking by default.
-You can still add <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsTracking%2A> to make specific queries tracking.
+You can still add <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsTracking*> to make specific queries tracking.

 ## Tracking and custom projections